-Paleoceanography focuses on original contributions dealing with all aspects of understanding and reconstructing Earth's past climate.
-The journals' scope has expanded from its original focus on paleoceanography and marine records to include terrestrial records and reconstruction, and modeling and integrated studies linking diverse records together.
-Contributions should emphasize global and regional understandings, rather than purely local interests, and can cover all or Earth's history (from the Precambrian to the Quaternary, including modern analogs).
+Paleoceanography focuses on original contributions dealing with all aspects of understanding and reconstructing Earth’s past climate and environments.
+The journals’ scope has expanded from its original focus on paleoceanography and marine paleo-environmental records to include terrestrial records and reconstruction, and modeling and integrated studies linking diverse records together, including geochemical and biotic records.
+Contributions will emphasize global and regional understandings, rather than purely local interests, and can cover all ages (Precambrian to the Quaternary, including modern analogs).

 All AGU journal content from 1997 to 24 months ago is freely available online.
 Your published paper will become fully open 24-months after publication.